suyuan32/simple-admin-doc/src/guide/feature/tracing_analysis.md

 title: 'Tracing Analysis'
 ---

-## Go Zero supports jaeger for link tracking by default, just declare it in the etc configuration file
+## Go Zero supports Jaeger for link tracking by default, just declare it in the etc configuration file

 ```yaml
 Telemetry: